pmsteil/quizlearnapp/PROJECT_PLAN.md

    - role_user: Default role for all users
    - role_admin: Required for /admin access
 4. Verify all needed cascade deletes are in place ✅
+5. Remove duplicate 'role' field from users table (use 'roles' field only) 🔜

 ## Phase 2: Authentication Setup
 Status: ✅ Done